-The premier report on the "Status of Global Mission" is by David B. Barrett and Todd M. Johnson, and is published annually in the International Bulletin of Missionary Research.
+The premier report on the "Status of Global Mission" is currently by Todd M. Johnson and Peter F. Crossing, and is published annually in the International Bulletin of Missionary Research.
 Click here to see our latest Global Mission Trends report, which incorporates some of those stats.

 The US Center for World Mission has the excellent magazine Mission Frontiers devoted to reaching the unreached, which you can access online.